David Lloyd Dusenbury, MPhil, MPhil, PhD

 My newest book, I Judge No One: A Political Life of Jesus (2022), is out now with Hurst in London, Oxford University Press in New York.

-I am an associate member of Tilburg University’s Institute for the History of International Law, and I have lectured widely in Europe on topics in philosophy, law, and the history of ideas.
+I have held postdoctoral fellowships at the University of Leuven and Hebrew University of Jerusalem; and visiting professorships at Loyola University Maryland and Università Vita-Salute San Raffaele.
+I have lectured widely in Europe on topics in philosophy, religion, law, and the history of ideas.

 My essays and criticism have appeared in the Times Literary Supplement, Corriere della Serra, Los Angeles Review of Books, American Affairs, and other cultural and political reviews.